Carney signals earlier British rate rise, sterling soars

 The pound hit a 5-1/2 year high against a trade-weighted basket of currencies and was just a fraction below an almost five-year high against the dollar.

-Short sterling rate futures fell <0#FSS:>, pricing in the first hike by December.
+Short sterling rate futures fell, pricing in the first hike by December.
 The interbank interest rate curve (SONIA) also pointed to a rate rise by the end of the year, compared with the first quarter of 2015 on Thursday.

-However, only 10 of the 45 economists polled by Reuters on Friday expected a rise this year.
-The poll showed the first rise will likely come in the first quarter of 2015, three months earlier than the last poll published on May 28.

 Carney said the central bank would weigh carefully the merits of tackling housing market risks, including an undesirable loosening in mortgage underwriting standards, when its Financial Policy Committee meets later this month.